Loading page...

 Coaching availability

-Singles is a different game — coaches who specialise in singles tactics are not at every club.
+Singles is a different game, and coaches who specialise in singles tactics aren't at every club.
 If you want to develop, check what coaching is on offer.

 Surface and walls